brunokeymolen/aiintruder/README.md

-Apply Neural Network Techology to outdoor Security camera video streams.
+Artificial Intelligence backed Intruder detection for home security cameras.

 The goal of this project is 100% accuracy, never miss an intruder but avoid false positives in challenging environments.

 Tested with Foscam FI9853EP outdoor IP camera's.

-- leverages camera build in movement detection algorithm to trigger the NN, this reduces power consumption
+- leverages camera build in movement detection algorithm to trigger the Neural Network analysis, this to reduce power consumption.
 - every suspicious movement is analyzed by a Neural Network which filters the false positives and only triggers when the objects of interest are actually seen (like a person, cat)

 BUILD
-- install opencv3 first
+- first, install opencv3

 make dependencies<br>